wswoodruff/BrainNectar/README.md

 * Instructions to run project locally with Node

-* Instructions to run the dev environment via webpack
+* Instructions to run the hot update dev server environment via webpack

 * Module locations